-Banks rely on customers not shopping around and it’s not uncommon for there to be cheaper offers for you elsewhere.
-All you have to do is have a look at a price comparison website or contact a local mortgage broker to compare deals on your behalf if you haven’t got the time.
+The banks rely on customers not shopping around and it’s not uncommon for there to be cheaper offers for you elsewhere.
+All you have to do is have a look at a price comparison website or contact a mortgage broker to compare deals on your behalf.

-If you’ve had your mortgage a long time, then you could be on a low Bank of England tracker deal.
+If you’ve had your mortgage for quite a long time, then you could be on a low Bank of England tracker deal.
 You may even be paying less than 1%.
 If this explains your situation, you might be tempted to leave that mortgage where it is for now.
-However, your payments will increase when the base rate eventually goes up.
+However, your payments will increase when the base rate eventually goes on the rise.

 You can borrow extra funds for most legal purposes, examples of this would be:

 - Property Investment (e.g. into a Buy to Let)

 Remember by increasing your mortgage you will end up paying back more interest, so you need to be sure you are doing this for the right reasons.

 Is adding unsecured debt to my credit a bad thing?

 You have to be aware that it can be a bad idea to add debt to your mortgage.
 This is because you will end up paying back more interest overall by essentially extending the term of your debts to make the payments lower.

 You are also taking debt, which is not secured, and securing it on your home.
 This puts you at risk of repossession if you cannot keep up repayments.
 Consolidating debts that you can afford or credit cards that are at 0% interest will almost certainly be the wrong thing to do.

 However, if you need to reduce your monthly outgoings to avoid missing payments, which could damage your credit rating, then it might be a viable option.